Join our Mentoring Programme

 The procedure in order to set up a fruitful relationship for mentor and mentee is:

-After you identify your possible mentor, please contact him/her using the direct email or send your general inquiry to email@example.com for further information or suggestion.
-Hélène can help you to decide which coach could be the best match for your needs and requirements.
+After you identify your mentor, please contact him/her using the direct email or send your general inquiry to email@example.com for further information.

 Before coming to an agreement and starting the mentoring program the mentor and mentee will need to plan a first session – an introductory interview either personally or online between you and your potential mentor.
 This first session will help to clarify whether you are on the same wave.
 In addition the meeting aims to identify the duration and the frequency of the cooperation.
 Both parties should have clear expectations and commitments.